Tiruverkadu Devi Karumariamman Temple

 Tiruverkadu Devi Karumariamman Temple is a Hindu temple in Tiruverkadu, a suburb of Chennai, in Tamil Nadu, India.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Etymology

 Goddess Karumariamman is believed to be the principal and guardian goddess of Thiruverkadu.

 The neighbourhood had remained a dense neem forest since the ancient times.
 This resulted in the locality being called Velakadu, meaning "jungle of neem".
-The presence of a snake pit where goddess Karumari (an incarnation of Parvathi) is believed to be residing in the form of snake eventually gave the name Thiruverkadadu, with thiru being the Tamil equivalent of the honorific Hindu term "Sri".
+The presence of a snake pit where goddess Karumari (an incarnation of Parvathi) is believed to be residing in the form of snake eventually gave the name Thiruverkadu, with thiru being the Tamil equivalent of the honorific Hindu term "Sri".